kisira/webobs-deployment/README.md

     ```sh
     vagrant destroy -f
     ```
+    Note: I have noticed that the postboard and scheduler services fail to start automatically.
+As a workaround I have been starting the processes manually by executing the commands below while logged in:
+    ```sh
+    sudo perl /etc/webobs.d/../CODE/cgi-bin/postboard.pl &
+    sudo perl /etc/webobs.d/../CODE/cgi-bin/scheduler.pl &
+    ```
 5. Finally, the web server will be available locally on: http://localhost:9977

-## Procedure For Windows Or Linux:
+## Procedure For Windows Or Linux

 ### Prerequisites:
 1. Install VirtualBox